DZHonnee/HL2-VR-Workshop-Extender/help/en/recommendations.md

 <br><li>There's always a small chance of "A.I.
 Disabled" error appearing.</li>

 <br><li>Some mods may not launch at all.
-To potentially fix this, open the addon's folder and delete all files except folders, if they exist.
+The program already deletes files that commonly cause this problem, but if it still happens then try to open the addon's folder and delete all files <b>except folders</b> (materials, models, scripts, etc.), if they exist.
 </li>
 </ul>